apache/nuttx/configs/samd20-xplained/README.txt

     STATUS/ISSUES:

-    1. The FLASH waistates is set to 2 (see include/board.h).
+    1. The FLASH waitstates is set to 2 (see include/board.h).
 According to the data sheet, it should work at 1 but I sometimes see crashes when the waitstates are set to one (about half of the time) (2014-2-18).